softwaresaved/jamie/README.md

 Detailed usage can be found in the [workflow](http://data.trenozoic.net/jamie/docs/workflow.html) document.

 1. **Configuration**.
-  - Show configuration: `jamie config`
-  - Set configuration: `jamie config <configname> <value>`
+Show the configuration using `jamie config`, or set configuration using `jamie config <configname> <value>`
 1. **Download** jobs: `jamie scrape`
 1. **Load** jobs into MongoDB: `jamie load`
 1. **Training snapshots**.
 A training snapshot is needed to run the machine learning pipeline.
 First check the snapshots folder location (`jamie config common.snapshots`), exists and then copy an existing training set CSV file into the training snapshot location.
 It should be called `training_set.csv`:

        cd `jamie config common.snapshots`
        mkdir -p training/<date>  # date of snapshot